davidyangyi/android-retinavision/README.md

 The RetinaVisionWeb folder is the server includes the software retina which can running on desktop.

-The software retina is developed and authorized by Piotr Ozimek.
+The software retina is provided and authorized by Piotr Ozimek.

 Requirements: